TheTechnicBoy/Create-Wells/README.md

 ```

 ### Examples
-This Recipe will create 1mB Water in 20 Ticks, if the well is placed in the biome minecraft:plains in the dimension minecraft:overworld.
+This Recipe will create 1mB Water in every Tick, if the well is placed in the biome minecraft:plains in the dimension minecraft:overworld.
 In addition, it has to be placed on exactly Y-height 64, but the direction is not important.
 It must be placed on a dirt block and the input speed should be at least 64 rpm
 ```json
 {
     "type": "create_wells:fluid_extraction",